Operator learning for models of tear film breakup: Introduction

 Measurement of TF dynamics in situ is challenging.
-Evaporation has been identified as a primary driver, with models incorporating spatially varying lipid layers, osmolarity transport in the aqueous layer, and osmosis across the cornea \cite{PengEtal2014,braunDynamicsFunctionTear2015,braunTearFilm2018}.
+Evaporation has been identified as a primary driver of the dynamics, with models incorporating spatially varying lipid layers, osmolarity transport in the aqueous layer, and osmosis across the cornea \citep{PengEtal2014,braunDynamicsFunctionTear2015,braunTearFilm2018}.
 These studies showed that osmolarity diffusion prevents osmosis from halting thinning, a phenomenon absent in spatially uniform models \cite{braunDynamicsTear2012}.
-Simpler models later included fluorescein transport, enabling direct comparison with imaging experiments, and one-dimensional PDE frameworks have combined evaporation and fluorescein dynamics to estimate otherwise unmeasurable parameters \cite{zhongDynamicsFluorescentImaging2019,lukeParameterEstimation2020,lukeParameterEstimationMixedMechanism2021}.
-More recently, spatially independent ODE models have been calibrated to small TBU spots and streaks and coupled with neural-network–based data extraction to expand datasets \cite{lukeFittingSimplifiedModels2021,driscollFittingODEModels2023}.
-Additional work has addressed evaporation dynamics and instability mechanisms \cite{ji2016finitetimerupture,shi2022instabilitybubble}.
+Simpler models later included fluorescein transport, enabling direct comparison with imaging experiments, and one-dimensional partial differential equation (PDE) frameworks have combined evaporation and fluorescein dynamics to estimate otherwise unmeasurable parameters \citep{zhongDynamicsFluorescentImaging2019,lukeParameterEstimation2020,lukeParameterEstimationMixedMechanism2021}.
+More recently, spatially independent ODE models have been calibrated to small TBU spots and streaks and coupled with neural-network based data extraction to expand datasets \citep{lukeFittingSimplifiedModels2021,driscollFittingODEModels2023}.
+Driscoll et al. combined reduced ODE models with a convolutional-neural-network-based image analysis pipeline that automatically identified multiple tear-breakup regions in fluorescein video sequences and extracted their intensity time series.
+This automation substantially increased the number of analyzable breakup events, enabling model fitting and parameter estimation for hundreds of TBU instances across multiple subjects.

+Additional theoretical and experimental studies have investigated mechanisms underlying thin-film rupture and instability. \citet{ji2016finitetimerupture} analyzed a lubrication-theory thin-film model with modified evaporative loss and used self-similar asymptotic analysis together with high-resolution adaptive finite-difference simulations to characterize evaporation-driven finite-time rupture singularities. \citet{shi2022instabilitybubble} combined lubrication-theory modeling and linear stability analysis to show how interactions between Marangoni and capillary flows can induce symmetry breaking and instability in surfactant-laden thin films.